industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 2. Enter IE-Databus credentials

-## Option 1: IE Cloud Connector - MindConnect IoT Extension
+### IE Cloud Connector - MindConnect IoT Extension

 For the communication with MindSphere configure IE Cloud Connector accordingly.
 The steps are similar to the description for Energy1 and Energy2.